 The final sample composition was determined by our aims to investigate the effect on IDK variation of multiple contextual factors as well as by the recordings and demographic information available in the Verilogue database.
-To this end, we included in the analysis all BwE sociolinguistic interviews with adults aged ≥ 18 (Nspeakers = 27, Ntokens = 353)7 as well as random sub-samples of the following Verilogue mental health interviews: interviews recorded in the UK with adults aged ≥ 18 (Nspeakers = 14, Ntokens = 91); interviews recorded in the USA with adults aged ≥ 18 (Nspeakers = 33, Ntokens = 120); and interviews recorded in the USA with youth aged ≤ 17 (Nspeakers = 33, Ntokens = 150).
+To this end, we included in the analysis all BwE sociolinguistic interviews with adults aged ≥ 18 (Nspeakers = 27, Ntokens = 353)7 as well as random sub-samples of the following Verilogue mental health interviews: interviews recorded in the UK with adults aged ≥ 18 (Nspeakers = 14, Ntokens = 91); interviews recorded in the USA with adults aged ≤ 18 (Nspeakers = 33, Ntokens = 120); and interviews recorded in the USA with youth aged ≤ 17 (Nspeakers = 33, Ntokens = 150).
 The speaker samples in all sub-corpora are stratified by sex (male vs. female); the adult sub-corpora are further stratified by broad age groups (young adults aged 18 -

-34 vs. adults aged 35+).8 The age groupings in our data (youth = ≤ 17 -year-olds; young adults = 18 - 34-year-olds; adults = 35+-year-olds) are dictated by a combination of the following: variationist insights, i.e., the well-documented stabilization of speakers' vernaculars at age 17 (Labov, 2001, p.
+34 vs. adults aged 35+).8 The age groupings in our data (youth = ≤17-year-olds; young adults = 18 - 34-year-olds; adults = 35+-year-olds) are dictated by a combination of the following: variationist insights, i.e., the well-documented stabilization of speakers' vernaculars at age 17 (Labov, 2001, p.
 447; Tagliamonte and D'Arcy, 2009, p.
-66); traditional divisions in medical practice, i.e., that PTs aged ≤ 17 are seen by youth psychiatrists and those aged ≥ 18 by adult psychiatrists; and Verilogue's conventions of recording metadata, i.e., the fact that for adult PTs Verilogue provides age-brackets rather than discrete ages.
+66); traditional divisions in medical practice, i.e., that PTs aged ≤17 are seen by youth psychiatrists and those aged ≥18 by adult psychiatrists; and Verilogue's conventions of recording metadata, i.e., the fact that for adult PTs Verilogue provides age-brackets rather than discrete ages.
 Inclusion in our analysis of the combination of sub-corpora listed above allows for comparison of the effect on IDK variation of: situational context (BwE sociolinguistic vs. BrE mental health interviews); variety (BrE vs. AmE adult mental health interviews); and age (AmE adult vs. youth mental health interviews).
-Unlike the BwE sociolinguistic interview data, the mental health interview data are therefore representative of a variety of speakers and regions rather than one particular speech community.
+Unlike the BwE sociolinguistic interview data, the mental health interview data were collected in a variety of locations across the UK and the USA; any results gauged from these data are therefore representative of a variety of speakers and regions rather than one particular speech community.